ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/magento/magento2/index.rst

 Magento 2
 =================================================

-Our Magento 2 optimised stack has been going since 2015.
+In 2015 we created our Magento 2 optimised stack.
 The core components of this stack are:

 * **Firewall**: :doc:`Dedicated/Shared Firewall </network/firewalls/index>`
 * **Web Service**: :doc:`/operatingsystems/linux/nginx/index`